Kahler-Einstein metrics, canonical random point processes and birational geometry: Abstract

 \section{Abstract}

-A new\emph{ }probabilistic/statistical-mechanical approach to the study of canonical metrics and measures on a complex algebraic variety $X$ is introduced.
-On any such variety with positive Kodaira dimension a canonical (birationally invariant) random point processes is defined and shown to converge in probability towards a canonical deterministic measure $\mu_{X}$ on $X,$ coinciding with the canonical measure of Song-Tian and Tsuji, previously introduced in a different setting.
-More generally, the convergence is shown to hold in the setting of log canonical pairs.
-In the case of variety $X$ of general type we obtain as a corollary that the (possibly singular) Kähler-Einstein metric on $X$ with negative Ricci curvature is the limit of a canonical sequence of quasi-explicit Bergman type metrics.
-When $X$ is defined over the integers the partition functions of the point processes define height type arithmetic invariants which, in the case of certain Shimura varieties, are shown to converge to a logarithmic derivative of the corresponding Dedekind zeta function.
-Finally, in the opposite setting of a Fano variety $X$ we relate the canonical point processes to a new notion of stability, that we call Gibbs stability, which admits a natural algebro-geometric formulation and which we conjecture is equivalent to the existence of a Kähler-Einstein metric on $X$ and hence to K-stability as in the Yau-Tian-Donaldson conjecture.
+In the present paper and the companion paper \cite{berm8} a probabilistic (statistical mechanical) approach to the study of canonical metrics and measures on a complex algebraic variety $X$ is introduced.
+On any such variety with positive Kodaira dimension a canonical (birationally invariant) random point processes is defined and shown to converge in probability towards a canonical deterministic measure $\mu_{X}$ on $X,$ coinciding with the canonical measure of Song-Tian and Tsuji.
+The proof is based on new large deviation principle for Gibbs measures with singular Hamiltonians which relies on an asymptotic submean inequality in large dimensions, proved in a companion paper.
+In the case of a variety $X$ of general type we obtain as a corollary that the (possibly singular) Kähler-Einstein metric on $X$ with negative Ricci curvature is the limit of a canonical sequence of quasi-explicit Bergman type metrics.
+In the opposite setting of a Fano variety $X$ we relate the canonical point processes to a new notion of stability, that we call Gibbs stability, which admits a natural algebro-geometric formulation and which we conjecture is equivalent to the existence of a Kähler-Einstein metric on $X$ and hence to K-stability as in the Yau-Tian-Donaldson conjecture.

 {}